accordproject/techdocs/docs/accordproject.md

 Concerto is the modeling language which is used to describe the information used in Accord Project templates.
 Concerto offers modern modeling capabilities including support: for nested or optional data structures, enumerations, relationships, object-oriented style inheritance, and more.

-_More information about Concerto can be found in the [Data Modeling](model-concerto) Section of this documentation._
+_More information about Concerto can be found in the [Concerto Modeling](model-concerto) Section of this documentation._

 ## Template Logic